 If you want to draw a thin line, you can sharpen your Pencil to that extent.
 If you’re going to draw a broad line or shade, you can chisel your Pencil accordingly.

-Unlike standard Pen or ballpoint pen, you can modify your Pencil tips appropriately as per your requirements.
+Unlike standard Pens or ballpoint pens, you can modify your Pencil tips appropriately per your requirements.

 When it comes to drawing or sketching with a pen and Pencil, beginners should start with the Pencil.
 It is easier for them to learn how to use it without frustration.

-For more experienced artists who are used to using pens and ink, however, to draw with Pen or Pencil, it’s best if they can choose their preference because both tools have pros and cons.
+For more experienced artists who are used to using pens and ink to draw with Pen or Pencil, it’s best if they can choose their preference because both tools have pros and cons.

-The important thing is that you find what works for you to be happy while working on your art!
+The important thing is finding what works for you to be happy while working on your art!